smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 TODO_insert_variants of the blind RSA protocol variants described in {{Section 5 of BLINDRSA}}.

 The public metadata issuance protocol differs from the protocol in
-{{Section 6 of PROTOCOL}} in that the tokens (both before and after signing) contain metadata set by the client that is visible to the signer (issuer) and verifier.
-This means any Client can set metadata on a token.
-Any issuer or verifier may reject the token by aborting the protocol, but cannot set or mutate the metadata.
+{{Section 6 of PROTOCOL}} in that the issuance and redemption protocols carry metadata provided by the Client and visible to the Attester, Issuer, and Origin.
+This means Clients can set arbitrary metadata when requesting a token, but specific values of metadata may be rejected by either Attester, Issuer, or Origin.
+Similar to a token nonce, metadata is cryptographically bound to a token and cannot be altered.

 Beyond this difference, the publicly metadata issuance protocol variant is nearly identical to the publicy verifiable issuance protocol variant.
 In